 Efforts to design, build and promote improved stoves have been undertaken in many communities throughout the world in recent decades resulting in the development of a wide variety of stove types employing a range of materials, design features and production processes.
 Some stove models are made by local artisans in or near the home using locally-available materials such as mud, dried grasses and anthill/termite soil.
 These artisanal stoves may also include factoryproduced elements which are often made elsewhere and transported to villages, such as high-temperature bricks, liners made of fired clay, or metal fuel shelves.
 Other models, referred to here as "manufactured" stoves, are produced entirely in factories, either domestic or international, then transported to villages as a finished product (MacCarty et al., 2010).

-careful performance and user preference studies, and stove programs have sometimes resulted in introduction of models that underperform
+Despite years of research, not all stove programs are supported by careful performance and user preference studies, and stove programs have sometimes resulted in introduction of models that underperform